Robinsons Land says in talks with Okada on Philippines casino deal

-MANILA (Reuters) - Philippine property developer Robinsons Land Corp (RLC.PS) said on Friday it was in talks with the group of Japanese billionaire Kazuo Okada on a casino project in Manila.
+MANILA, July 13 (Reuters) - Philippine property developer Robinsons Land Corp said on Friday it was in talks with the group of Japanese billionaire Kazuo Okada on a casino project in Manila.

-Robinsons Land, the property development arm of conglomerate JG Summit Holdings Inc (JGS.PS), said no definitive agreements have yet been reached with Okada.
+Robinsons Land, the property development arm of conglomerate JG Summit Holdings Inc, said no definitive agreements have yet been reached with Okada.

-Okada owns Universal Entertainment 6425.0S, which plans to build a $2 billion casino-resort complex near Manila Bay due to open in 2014.
+Okada owns Universal Entertainment, which plans to build a $2 billion casino-resort complex near Manila Bay due to open in 2014.

 Reporting by Erik dela Cruz; Editing by Matt Driskill